 So, what does that exactly mean?

 These numbers can show how well-known influencers are.
 But they don’t reflect on their follower engagement or how relatable and authentic their posts are.
 The two things that are both super important aspects for brands.
 Because of their small following, micro-influencers have a strong sense of community.
 Where their followers are more than just “fans”.

 Instead of constant paid content, their platforms are created with passion and have a relatability.
 A quality that macro-influencers tend to lack once they hit their first million.

 HOW TO CHOOSE WHAT’S BEST FOR YOUR BRAND

 Having a huge pool of people to choose from may sound like fun.
 However, it can be tough to spot the perfect influencer from the thousands interested.
 Still unsure where to start?
 It’s okay.
 We’ve been there before.
-Just keep the following aspects in mind before reaching out:
+Just keep the following aspects in mind before reaching out to influencers:

 - Your goal with the campaign: Would you like to get your product name out there for as many people to see as possible?
 Or advertise your product/service to a smaller audience with a higher chance to convert?
 If you’d prefer to have your target audience learn more about the product.
 Rather than to have millions of people simply scroll right through it.
 Then you’ll enjoy working together with micro-influencers.